In today’s world of online banking, direct debits and payment apps, who still needs to write a paper check, right? Well, you might.

 3. Write in the amount of the check

-Add the numbers that represent the amount of the check in the small box to the right of the line where you added the recipient’s name.
-On the line directly below the one where you placed the recipient’s name, you spell out the amount of the check.
+Fill in the numbers representing the dollar amount of the check in the small box to the right of the line for the recipient’s name.
+On the line directly below the recipient’s name, you write out the value of the check.

 For example, if you want to write a check for $110.50, place the numerals in the box.
 On the line under the recipient’s name, you would write, “One hundred and ten and 50/100.”